Code-Institute-Submissions/MS-One/README.md

 bootstraps java script links.
 The icon is styled in my css sheet to add visibility.

 My favicon worked when running my code locally but wasn't showing when launching my page from the live version.
 This was because the link elements provided by
 [Favicon.io](https://favicon.io/) refer to their images using absolute file paths which doesn't work with github pages.
-After changing all the link paths to relaative, my favicon displayed in my live page.
+After changing all the link paths to relative, my favicon displayed in my live page.
 ## Deployment
 Deployment was done through github pages and followed this procedure.